DaanV2/Json-Schema-Action-Compression/README.md

 # Json-Schema-Action-Compression

-Uses the [JsonSchemaValidationCompressor.Net](https://github.com/DaanV2/JsonSchemaValidationCompressor.Net) program to condense json validation schemas. this Must be run on windows
+Uses the [JsonSchemaValidationCompressor.Net](https://github.com/DaanV2/JsonSchemaValidationCompressor.Net) program to condense JSON validation schemas.
+This action runs in a Docker container and works on all GitHub Actions runners.

 ## Compression File format